 The benefits of working with a local design agency are many, but I’ll admit it – in nearly 20 years in digital, I’ve had the pleasure of working with people all over the world.
 Database consultants and clients in Canada, designers in The Netherlands.
 CMS experts in Australia, plugin developers in the U.S.A. and development teams in Brazil, China, India and some in Russia too.
 I ran one project that alone spanned 26 countries in Europe, the Middle East and Africa, with websites in 15 different languages including Arabic and Greek with close colleagues being Italians working in Switzerland.

 But nothing beats working with a local design agency.
 Why?

 As a client, one thing has so many benefits – and that’s simply being local. (more…)

 Website Audits – piece of cake, right?

-All you have to do is visit Hubspot or WebsiteOptimization.com etc. or any one of the many numbers of websites offering a free website audit, press a button and you’ve got a fully-fledged, audit of your website, detailing all the things you need to do fix it.
-All for free.
-All for just clicking a button…
+All you have to do is visit Hubspot or WebsiteOptimization.com etc. or any one of the many numbers of websites offering a free website audit.
+You enter your web address, press a button and you’ve got a fully-fledged, audit of your website, detailing all the things you need to do fix it.
+For free.

 Nope.
 Not quite.

 As marketers in the digital world, we’re always looking forward.
 What new platforms do we need to consider?
 What new technologies should we adopt?
 With some much noise and buzz going on in the industry, we rarely take the time to examine existing processes and values and really evaluate these for effectiveness.
 However, in reality, it’s sometimes our ingrained habits that are holding us back more than lack of moving forward.